Interactive map and new risk analysis reveals severe hazards at Ukraine’s nuclear plants caused by Russian invasion

 Co-author of the new analysis and Greenpeace East Asia senior nuclear specialist Shaun Burnie said:

 “An attack and seizure of the Yuzhnoukrainsk reactors, as with the Zaporizhzhia nuclear plant in early March, would give the Russian military control of the electricity supply of southern Ukraine and major leverage over the Ukrainian government.
-In trying to seize the reactors, the Russian military exponentially increases the risks of a severe accident: damage to the external electricity grid supply and loss of power to an operating nuclear reactor site, either as a result of a direct attack or elsewhere in the region, has the potential to lead to a major release of radioactivity into the .”
+In trying to seize the reactors, the Russian military exponentially increases the risks of a severe accident: damage to the external electricity grid supply and loss of power to an operating nuclear reactor site, either as a result of a direct attack or elsewhere in the region, has the potential to lead to a major release of radioactivity into the environment.”

 read more www.greenpeace.org/international/press-release/53119/ukraine-nuclear-power-plants-map-risks-yuzhnoukrainsk-russia-war/